mmehdiloo/WACM/README.md

 ## Data source

-We utilize a secondary data set of US banking data initially used in \citet{Aly1990}.
+We utilize a secondary data set of US banking data initially used in Aly, Grabowski, Pasurka, and Rangan (1990).
 There are **322 observations** for the year 1986, with:

 - 3 inputs
 - 5 outputs
 - 3 input prices

-For further details and descriptive statistics, see Table 1 in \citet{Aly1990}.
+For further details and descriptive statistics, see Table 1 in Aly et al. (1990).

 ## Repository contents